 Ten years into the 21st century, the world has seen profound social, political and economic changes.
 Time and space have become compressed: Transportation links allow us to visit the other side of the planet within a day.
 A technological revolution has swept the globe and has made it possible for anyone with a mobile phone to receive and transmit information from anywhere to any number of people at any time.
 Flows of people, of goods, and of finances span the world, linking cities, nations, and regions together in an intricate network that functions 24 hours per day, seven days per week.
 With these flows, new risks have emerged.
 Political movements apply power transnationally, in some cases using fear and violence in ways inconceivable a few decades ago.
 Epidemics and environmental dangers can sweep across the entire planet at break-neck speed, affecting millions of people in the process.
 Events in any local market have profound effects at the regional and global level.
-In this environment where risks and problems transgress borders, nation-states struggle to fulfill their traditional mandate: provide security, welfare, and identity to those living within their territory.
+In this environment where risks and problems transgress borders, nation-states struggle to fulfill their traditional mandate: provide security, welfare, and a sense of community to those living within their territory.
 At the same time, individuals everywhere are adapting to a new era: the age of information.

-The course examines how the world’s most populous country and third-largest economy tackles the challenges of globalization.
+The course examines how the world’s most populous country and second-largest economy tackles the challenges of globalization.
 Adopting a critical view on conventional social science theories and methods, students of this course will tackle a number of challenging problems: How can we explain processes that are global and at the same time arguably local?
 Are the Chinese Communist Party and the Chinese state able to manage a society that has linked up with global networks?
 Are traditional methods of governing the Chinese nation suitable to solve transnational issues?
 How does the political leadership secure its legitimacy in an era of profound changes?
 How is China shaped by transnational forces, and how does China in turn shape regional and global processes?
 From an alternative perspective, we will ask how Chinese people cope with their rapidly changing world.
 By exploring the most recent theories of globalization, networking, and the information revolution, participants will assess whether our present age is indeed as profoundly different as many scholars and politicians claim.
 Applying the idea of the transnational network society to the Chinese case, we will explore political, social, economic and cultural processes and try to pinpoint who or what is truly steering the changes China is currently undergoing.
 In other words: where is power actually located in 21st century China?

 The issues addressed in this course will have relevance to a number of disciplines.
 Students should draw on previous work they have done in other academic fields and demonstrate their knowledge in plenary sessions, as well as in their assessed work.
 It is also hoped that students will apply the knowledge they gain through studying China in the 21st Century to other courses they are taking.